mcarlo/Reproducible_2/assignment2.md

 # Harm by Weather Events: Effects on Population Health, Crops, and Property
 ========================================
 ## Synopsis
-This document summarizes the most harmful weather to the US population and to the US economy.
+This analysis summarizes the most harmful weather to the US population and to the US economy.
 It summarizes weather events in terms of deaths, injuries, and damage to crops and property.
 The data was collected by NOAA and consists of events from 1950 through November 2011.

+This analysis finds:

+*Tornados are by far the weather event most damaging to population health, whether measured by injuries or fatalities

+*Floods are the event most damaging to property and crops.
+While quite infrequent, Droughts are just as damaging to crops.
+Tropical storms are nearly as damaging as Floods to property and crops, but also are quite infrequent.

 ## Data Processing
 The data consists of some 900K observations, and categorizes events among nearly 1,000 different Types.

 ```r
 setwd("~/GitHub/Reproducible_2")